How to Trick the System?

 As you’ve probably guessed, the scheme involved a liquor store that at the time belonged to a relative of Jackie and Joseph.

 So what exactly did they do?
 Here’s how it went:

-The family was planning to sell the store, which is why the terminal wasn’t active for a certain period of time.
-Jackie Parsley was the individual that insisted on the reactivation… hmmm, we wander why.
+The family was planning to sell the store, which is why the terminal wasn’t active for a certain period.
+Jackie Parsley was the individual that insisted on the reactivation… hmm, we wonder why.

-Once the amount of two million dollars was redeemed, the “lucky” trio bought a number of flossy cars, other vehicles as well as some real estate to top it all off.
+Once the amount of two million dollars was redeemed, the “lucky” trio bought several flossy cars, other vehicles as well as some real estate to top it all off.